Content

 Profit regulation

 The EBI is then used to compensate Swissgrid’s stakeholders via interest on liabilities and return on equity (dividends and/or profit retention).
-The cost-plus regulation therefore leads to a return in the amount of the capital cost rates to be applied.
+The regulatory requirements therefore lead to a return equal to the capital cost rates to be applied.

 Imputed capital cost rate (WACC)